udzura/slides/rubykaigi2025/script.md

 I found it creates about 18.8 million integer32 objects.
 Even if creating each object took only a tiny fraction of time, this adds up significantly.

 I tried a simple experiment: memoizing frequently used integer instances.
-I memoized values from 0 to 64 and -1 for hypothesis.
+I memoized values from 0 to 64 and -1 as a hypothesis.

 This did result in a speedup of about 1 second in the measurement.
-Note that this result includes commit that eliminates some Object#tap calls.
+Note that this result includes a commit that eliminates some Object#tap calls.

 So, I've kept this optimization.
-However, ideally, immediate values should be used for integers or floats.
+However, ideally, immediate values should be used for integers and floats.
 But this requires significant design changes, so it's marked as a ToDo.

 There are some more TODOs:

-for example, Breaking Ruby Wasm startup time:
+for example, addressing Ruby dot Wasm startup time:
 Parsing the binary file accounts for over half of the startup time.
-There might be room for optimization in the binary parsing phase, perhaps by using something like StringScanner to speed it up.
+There might be room for optimization in the binary parsing phase, perhaps by using something like `StringScanner` to speed it up.

 On the other hand, the impact of interactions with WASI functions appears to be relatively minimal.

 Last topic: Does YJIT help?

 Yes, it's extremely effective.
 All the benchmarks previously shown were run with YJIT enabled.
 How effective?
-On my Arm environment, compared to no YJIT: Ruby 3.3 showed this much improvement, 3.4 showed even more.
-3.4 bench resulted in roughly a 57% reduction in execution time.
+On my Arm environment, compared to running without YJIT: Ruby 3.3 showed about 52% improvement, and 3.4 showed even more.
+3.4 benchmark resulted in roughly a 57% reduction in execution time.
 YJIT provides a significant boost.
 Thank you always (to the YJIT team)!

-To conclude the talk, I would like to present a startup demonstration.
+Before I conclude, I would like to present a startup demonstration.
-Note I run it with `disable-gems`, then it should start up in about 10 seconds.
+Note I run it with `disable-gems`, so it should start up in about 10 seconds.

 (Waiting for startup)

 Okay, thank you.

 Now I've covered a lot, and I think I've said most of what I wanted to say.
-To conclude again, while summarizing, let me mention one more thing.
+To conclude, while summarizing, let me mention one more thing.
 There's a next-generation Wasm format called the Component Model.
 I would like to support it eventually.
 That's just my intention for now, but I'm aware of it, want to do it.
-Because I believe the Component Model will further enhance Wasm's language-agnostic nature, which I initially discussed in today's talk.
+Because I believe the Component Model will further enhance Wasm's language-agnostic nature, which I discussed earlier in today's talk.

 And I would likely accept contributions if pull requests come in.
 Otherwise, I plan to continue making steady improvements, especially focusing on compatibility and performance.